-A scheduled check-up for your furnace isn’t always top of mind or convenient.
-However, as we approach the frostier months, now is the best time to guarantee your furnace is ready to provide you maximum comfort throughout the winter months.
+A scheduled check-up for your furnace is probably at the bottom of your to-do list.
+However, as we approach the frostier months, now is the ideal time to guarantee your furnace is ready to provide you maximum comfort throughout the winter months.

 Is it true my warranty is voided if I don’t get my furnace serviced?

 Most manufacturers’ warranties require annual system maintenance to stay valid, so missing your tune-ups can possibly result in losing your heating or AC system warranty, which can be major money if your system does ever stop working in the middle of winter.
 Be sure to get all you can from your warranty by keeping it valid as long as possible with yearly furnace system tune-ups from Service Experts.

 What can I do to troubleshoot my furnace before calling a tech for service?

 Here are a couple troubleshooting tips we suggest checking out early on in the heating season: 1.
 Inspect your home’s air filter

 Air filters can easily be written off, but their importance to your home’s furnace efficiency cannot be overstated.
 Filthy air filters can mean a host of comfort annoyances for homeowners, including: